hashicorp/vault-client-dotnet/docs/Secrets.md

 <a name="kvv2readsubkeys"></a>
 # **KVv2ReadSubkeys**
-> void KVv2ReadSubkeys (string path, string secretMountPath = null)
+> void KVv2ReadSubkeys (string path, string secretMountPath = "secret", TimeSpan? wrapTTL = null)

 Read the structure of a secret entry from the Key-Value store with the values removed.